faermanj/aws-daleks/README.md

-# Exterminate your AWS Account!
+# Iterate through your AWS Account

-This will remove (almost) all resources in your AWS Accout.
+This will iterate through all resources in your AWS Account.

 1- Install SBT:
 ```